HabitatFramework/HLUTool/README.md

   (For increased performance a multiple core processor with as much RAM as possible is recommended)

  - Microsoft .NET Framework 3.5 SP1, 4.0 or 4.5 installed.
-   (You can download .NET Framework 3.5 and its Service Pack here)
+   (You can download .NET Framework 3.5 and its Service Pack from <http://www.microsoft.com/en-gb/download/details.aspx?id=25150>)

  - Microsoft Access 2000 or later, OR
  - Microsoft SQL Server 2008 Express Edition or later, OR
  - Microsoft SQL Server 2008 or later

- - MapInfo 8.0 or later
+ - MapInfo 8.0 or later (32bit versions only)

 Installation
 ------------